dogweather/forkful/content/en/powershell/testing-and-debugging/using-a-debugger.md

 ---
 date: 2024-01-25 20:50:26.358435-07:00
-description: "In PowerShell, you can debug scripts using the built-in PowerShell Integrated\
+description: "How to: In PowerShell, you can debug scripts using the built-in PowerShell\
-  \ Scripting Environment (ISE) or Visual Studio Code (VS Code) with the\u2026"
+  \ Integrated Scripting Environment (ISE) or Visual Studio Code (VS Code) with the\u2026"
 lastmod: '2024-03-13T22:45:00.288406-06:00'
 model: gpt-4-1106-preview
 summary: In PowerShell, you can debug scripts using the built-in PowerShell Integrated